al3sha9/AI-company-hiring-insights/README.md

 # AI-Insights

 AI-Insights is a platform designed to aggregate, track, and analyze open roles across leading artificial intelligence companies.
 By continuously monitoring career boards, the system provides real-time visibility into hiring trends and talent demands within the AI industry.
+More details on https://alishan.dev

 ## Architecture